 As you recover, your doctor might clear you to return to work but with certain restrictions.
 This is where modified or light duty comes in.
 It’s a temporary work assignment that’s adjusted to accommodate an injured worker’s limitations.
 For example, if you have a back injury, your employer might assign you to a desk job instead of tasks that require heavy lifting.
 This allows you to start earning your regular paycheck again while still giving your body the time it needs to heal, creating a safe and gradual transition back to your normal duties.

-How to File Your Workers’ Comp Claim
+How to File a Workers’ Comp Claim in Missouri

 Getting hurt at work is stressful enough without having to figure out a complicated claims process.
 The good news is that filing for workers’ compensation in Missouri follows a clear path.
 The most important thing is to act quickly and document everything.
 By understanding the steps and your responsibilities, you can make sure your claim is handled smoothly and you get the support you need to recover.
 Think of this as your roadmap—a guide to follow from the moment the injury happens to the day your claim is approved.